 Symptoms to look out for include:

-- Heavy snoring (your partner or family member may be able to alert you if they find it excessive.
-Sleep tracking apps with sound & snore detection can also help with this.)
+- Heavy snoring (your partner or family member may be able to alert you if they find it excessive).
+Sleep tracking apps like Sleep Cycle, with sound & snore detection, can also help with this.
+You can try it for free for 7 days.

 - Waking up with a dry throat, headache or a choking sensation